 Cynic that I am I found this cute but ultimately pointless.
 Next morning I got up to make coffee and glanced at the cat’s bowl.
 Inside was a dead, but whole and unblemished, mouse.
 Needless to say, I am no longer so disparaging of the idea of human to animal communication and shortly after I had a very interesting psychic conversation with a sheep (I found it interesting, the sheep might have been bored stupid, difficult to tell with a sheep).

 If you prefer the wild to the domesticated I suggest taking a trip out to the Avalon Marshes where, depending on the season, you’ll find a huge variety of wildlife.
 Allegedly this includes otters.
-As far as I am concerned the otter is a mythical creature, much like a unicorn, as I still haven’t seen one.
+The otter is a mythical creature, much like a unicorn, as I still haven’t seen one.
 I have seen swans, herons, butterflies, glow worms, deer, ducks, dragonflies and massed murmurations of starlings.
 Do read my blog post about the joys of the Avalon Marshes – Flat and Wet like Proper Scrumpy CIder.